-My Intention - Sharing my Truth as a Woman
+My Intention - Sharing my personal Truth

 As a child, growing up in Barcelona, Spain, I was very independent.
 As the youngest of four children, I often ended up looking after myself.
 My mother tells me at age three I would leave the house to play with my best friend Raul, and wouldn’t come home again until I was hungry.